Attention

 1. AI is still learning ‘common sense.’

 The artificial intelligence software in a self-driving car uses deep neural networks.
 The machine learning algorithm is used to track the movement of objects on-road or road signs and traffic signals, and the control system then makes decisions accordingly.
-So, for example, in red light, the autonomous car stops, or a diversion sign for construction work going on, the car moves accordingly.
+So, for example, at a red light, the autonomous car stops, or a diversion sign for construction work going on, the car moves accordingly.

 Also, drivers in the real- world deal with many complex social interactions.
 For example, a cyclist’s hand movement to the direction it is trying to take a diversion or eye contact with a pedestrian giving the car a signal to go ahead are some of the signs robots may find difficult to detect.

-AI is training the system with more data to increase accuracy, but AI needs more common sense to operate appropriately for the fully autonomous cars on the road.
+AI is training the system with more data to increase accuracy, but AI needs more common sense to operate appropriately for fully autonomous cars on the road.
 As a result, the transition from manual to fully autonomous vehicles will be slow as the AI will need time to develop common sense and apply it in real-life situations involving pedestrians, cyclists, fellow drivers, or animals.

 2. Infrastructure and technology supplement